-Performance: max speed above Mach 2, range more than 10 miles
+Performance: max speed above Mach 2, range 8.7+ nautical miles.

 Early versions.
 AIM-9A was the prototype version.
 The AIM-9B, initial production version, entered the inventory in 1957 and was effective only at close range during day.
 These shortcomings were eliminated on subsequent AIM-9E/H/J/P versions.
-The thirdgeneration Sidewinder, AIM-9L, added a more powerful solid-propellant rocket motor as well as tracking maneuvering ability.
+The third-generation Sidewinder, AIM-9L, added a more powerful solid-propellant rocket motor as well as tracking maneuvering ability.
 Production and delivery began in 1976; production ended in 1981.

 AIM-9M is an improved version of AIM-9L with all-aspect intercept capability.
-This version has increased infrared counter-countermeasures (IRCCM) capability, improved background discrimination, and reduced-smoke rocket motor.
+This version has increased Infrared Counter-Countermeasures (IRCCM) capability, improved background discrimination, and a reduced-smoke rocket motor.
 First flight of prototype was in February 1978.
 Full production began in Fiscal 1981 with an order for approximately 1,280 missiles.